skyla15/HireMeProject-/README.md

 > I still need some research to find what I actually need besides computer science knowlege for __data science__

 > I also think that priorities on which subject are also important
-> hear are how I am going to study
-1. Algorithms and Datastructures & C++ basics review with the [meterials](#Meterials-I-am-going-to-use)
-2. Cracking the Coding Interview Questions on every website ( Competitve Coding )
-3.

 ___